 Newborns should have a total of 8 to 10 wet/poopy diapers daily.

-Unfortunately, some moms often have their baby on the breast, but the baby doesn’t have enough wet or poop diapers and little to no weight gain.
-These moms may benefit from exclusive pumping to track how many ounces their baby consumes at each feed and how much breast milk they are producing.
+Unfortunately, some breastfeeding moms have their baby on the breast often and still their baby doesn’t have enough wet or poop diapers and little to no weight gain.

-So finally, I leaned towards exclusive pumping to control the amount of breast milk she was consuming to avoid the intense spit-ups.
+So finally, I leaned towards breast pumping to control the amount of breast milk my daughter was consuming in order to avoid the intense spit-ups.

 5. Have A Baby Who Has Trouble Latching

 I honestly didn’t think I would have trouble latching my daughter.
-I thought I had the perfect nipples until I tried breastfeeding my newborn, and I could see her struggling!
+I thought I had the perfect nipples (I don’t even know what I was thinking) until I tried breastfeeding my newborn, and I could see her struggling!